javierpe/dynamic-pages/README.md

 # What is Dynamic Pages?

-This KSP annotation processor is designed to simplify data model transformation and clarify responsibilities in Android applications, especially useful when working with Dynamic Pages.
+This KSP processor is designed to simplify data model transformation and clarify responsibilities in Android applications, especially useful when working with Dynamic Pages.
+It is compatible with KMP and Compose Multiplatform.

 # 🎯 Objective
 The processor helps to: